On automorphisms of high-dimensional solid tori: Self-embeddings of

 We denote by $\Emb_{\partial/2}(X_g)$ the space of all embeddings $X_g\to X_g$ whose restriction to $\frac{1}{2}\partial X_g$ is the identity.
 Recall that $\Emb^{\cong}_{\partial/2}(X_g)\subset \Emb_{\partial/2}(X_g)$ denotes the union of the path components of $\Emb_{\partial/2}(X_g)$ in the image of the map $\pi_0(\Diff_{\partial}(X_g))\to\pi_0(\Emb_{\partial/2}(X_g))$.

 We will often implicitly use that $\pi = \Z$ has trivial Whitehead group \cite[Theorem 15]{Higman}, to avoid any discussion of ordinary versus simple homotopy equivalences.

 \begin{lem} Every embedding $e\in\Emb_{\partial/2}(X_g)$ is a (simple) homotopy equivalence. \end{lem} \begin{proof} We use the following general fact: if $f : A\to B$ is an isometry of quadratic left $R$-modules for some ring $R$, and $A$ is nonsingular, then $f$ is a split monomorphism.
 This is because the isomorphism $A\to A^{\vee}$ induced by the form on $A$ factors as \beq A\xto{f} B\to B^{\vee}\xto{f^{\vee}}A^{\vee}. \eeq In our situation, the embedding $e$ induces an isometry on $\pi_n(X_g)=\pi_n(X_g,\ast)$ (i.e. it preserves the bilinear form $\lambda_X$).
-Hence, by the general fact, $e$ induces an injective map on $\pi_n$, and its image is a direct summand of the $\Z[\pi]$-module $\pi_n(X_g)$.
-This implies surjectivity because the ring $\Z[\pi]$ is commutative so has the invariant basis number property.
+Hence, by the general fact, $e$ induces a split injection on $\pi_n$, and so a splitting provides a surjective endomorphism of the finitely generated $\Z[\pi]$-module $\pi_n(X_g)$.
+Because $\Z[\pi]$ is a commutative ring, this endomorphism is an isomorphism by Nakayama's lemma.
 Thus by the Hurewicz and Whitehead theorems, the lift $\widetilde{e}:\widetilde{X}_g\to \widetilde{X}_g$ of $e$ to the universal cover is a homotopy equivalence.
 The result follows by noticing that $e$ also induces an isomorphism on $\pi_1$, and applying Whitehead's theorem once more. \end{proof} A consequence of the previous lemma is that every self-embedding of $X_g$ which is the identity on $1/2\partial X_g$ induces an \emph{automorphism} of $\pi_n(X_g)$ which preserves the quadratic module structure.
 In other words we have a homomorphism of monoids \beq \pi_0(\Emb_{\partial/2}(X_g))\to U_g(\Z[\pi], \Lambda_n). \eeq In the rest of this section we will show that this map is surjective, and characterise the subgroup $\pi_0(\Emb_{\partial/2}^{\cong}(X_g)) \subset \pi_0(\Emb_{\partial/2}(X_g))$ of embeddings isotopic to diffeomorphisms in terms of this map.